hannibal002/SkyHanni/CONTRIBUTING.md

 dependent PR remains until the PR itself is edited or another supported event occurs.

 Relevant files: `.github/workflows/check_dependencies.yml`, `.github/scripts/pr_review.main.kts`.

+#### Description Keyword Labels

+Some labels are controlled by keywords in the pull request description.
+Writing the keyword on its own line adds the label, removing the line removes it again.
+Every change posts a comment on the PR explaining what happened.

+Supported keywords:

+- `waiting_on_hypixel_alpha` adds the `Waiting on Hypixel` label.
+Use it when the relevant feature is only available on the Hypixel alpha server, so the pull request can only be tested there and must not be merged before the feature reaches the main server.
+This keyword also publishes a failing commit status while the line is present.

+The line has to match exactly, the same way `exclude_from_changelog` works.
+Leading or trailing spaces, list markers such as `- `, and a different capitalization all prevent the keyword from being recognized.

+The check runs on every `opened`, `edited`, `reopened`, and `synchronize` event via `pull_request_target`.

+Relevant files: `.github/workflows/keyword-labels.yml`, `.github/scripts/pr_review.main.kts` (invoked with `MODE=keyword_labels`).

 ## Access Wideners